hydroperx/freefonts/README.md

 ## Courier New

-This mono font is generally used for code.
+This mono font is generally used for code, way serif.
 It is a web safe font, but its design varies across systems (for example, Windows versus Linux).

 Closest free alternatives to Courier New: